 The most popular region for tourists to stay while exploring Cappadocia is a town called Goreme.
 Uchisar is the other nearby town, which is also an option but Goreme is the popular choice by far.
 Goreme is packed with hotels, restaurants, and cafes, while Uchisar is a little quieter.

-From Goreme town center to Devrent Valley the distance is 9km, which takes 18 minutes by driving.
+From Goreme town center to Devrent Valley the distance is 9km, which takes 18 minutes by drive.

 We decided to walk there but after only five minutes of walking, we were picked up by locals and they dropped us all the way to Devrent Valley.
 This is pretty common in Cappadocia.